thesquaredev/website-staging/src/pages/solutions/credit-scoring/2-features.md

 ##
 ---

-# Acquire highly predictive credit data
+# Achieve higher acceptance rates
-## performance-graph-calculator-bold-red.png
+## performance-increase-bold-red.png

-Get a better scoring model with our predictive analytics and calculate the probability of a customer defaulting on a loan.
+Accessing accurate financial data can boost the chances of an applicant getting accepted.

 ---

-# Access Open Banking data
+# Decrease default rates
-## settings-desktop-bold-green.png
+## performance-decrease-bold-green.png

-Get instant confirmation of a customer's salary and real time balance, obtain aggregates and labelled transaction data.
+Using our predictive analytics platform you can easily view the probability of a customer defaulting on a loan.

 ---

-# Deliver a great customer experience
+# A better user experience
 ## smiley-happy-bold-blue.png

-No documents uploading, all the customer needs is a bank account.
-The whole process gets down to a single click.
+No documents, just a bank account, guarantee a better user experience and access to digital products.